 Shiva Lynn Burgos is the first international contemporary artist to work in Mariwai, a small Kwoma village located in the Upper Sepik River, Papua New Guinea.
-She has returned six times following her first trip there in 2013 during which the idea for the project first came about.
+She has returned annually following her first trip there in 2013 during which the idea for the project first came about.
 Although it is not part of Kwoma custom for women to paint and carve she was accepted as an artist.

 She carved monumental wood totems and painted bark panels alongside the other Kwoma artists that together form the construction of the new spirit house constructed to replace the “houseboy” from the 1970’s.
 We witnessed and participated in the naming ceremony and opening celebrations which lasted for five days in August 2016.
 We filmed these extraordinary ceremonies using photography and video as well as both aerial drone technology and also the latest innovations in 360 degree virtual reality filming.
 These new components have been edited to create an immersive experience thereby allowing the viewer to “enter” the spirit house as a participant in the ceremonies.